markusylisiurunen/node-typescript-template/README.md

 echo "Step-by-step instructions."
 ```

-The steps can be split to multiple sections for easy readability.
+The steps can be split to multiple sections for easier readability.

 ```sh
 echo "Final steps."